dwrrehman/programming_language/readme.md

 The language has only _two_ priorities:

  - __Maximal runtime performance__: The language should allow a skilled programmer to write programs that:

-	- execute _as fast as physically possible_ on the given target, and/or
+	- execute _as fast as possible_ on the given target, and/or
-	- have a memory size of as small as possible.
+	- have a memory size _as small as possible_.

  - __Brutal simplicity and minimalism__: The compiler's _total_ source code is limited to 700 lines.